The Import Control System (ICS) automates import procedures so traders have to submit information about goods only once.

 How to register for and lodge entries into Import Control System

-You can register and enrol for the ICS or use the Government Gateway.
+You can register and enrol for ICS.

 Carriers, and others making declarations on behalf of carriers, must lodge an ENS with the ICS ahead of the arrival of any goods at the first customs OoFE into the customs territory of the EC.